2bbb/bbb.max.artnet/README.md

     * set VALUE to range from MIN to MAX
 * blackout [ENABLE]
     * ENABLE: optional value if given then enable with truthy value and disable with falsy value, if not given then enable.
+* get_value CHANNEL
+    * get value of specified CHANNEL as `value CHANNEL 0`
+* get_values [LENGTH]
+    * LENGTH: length of values want to get, if not given then all values will be output
+    * get current values from 1st outlet as `values 0 ...
+0`
 * **bang**
     * send packet manually
 * install